Making a Sierpinski Triangle

 byte NextLine[]=new byte[FrameWidth];

-CurrentLine[FrameWidth/2]=1;//set the initial pixel in the middle of the screen
+CurrentLine[FrameWidth/2]=1;//set the initial pixel in the middle of

 g.drawLine(FrameWidth/2, 0, FrameWidth/2, 0);//plot it on screen